 Massage & Bodywork is published six times per year for professional practitioners of massage, bodywork, and somatic therapies, as well as for members of the general public with an interest in the field.
 Unsolicited submissions are accepted.
-We suggest that potential writers study recent issues before sending queries or manuscripts.
-All manuscripts should be emailed to email@example.com.
+We suggest potential writers study recent issues before sending queries or manuscripts.
+All manuscripts should be emailed to firstname.lastname@example.org.
 Forward an attachment in Microsoft Word format or copy the proposed feature into the body of the email.

 If accepted, Massage & Bodywork negotiates for North American rights and electronic rights.
-The editorial team reserves the right to edit or rewrite any article in order to make it suit the theme, style, or space limitations of a specific issue.
+The editorial team reserves the right to edit or rewrite any article to make it suit the theme, style, or space limitations of a specific issue.
 Major alterations will be discussed with the author.
 It is always acceptable, even beneficial, to include photographs and/or illustrations with the submission.
 Authors are compensated on a case-by-case basis once submission is accepted.

 Massage & Bodywork looks for interesting, tightly focused stories concerning a particular modality or technique of massage, bodywork, and somatic therapies.
 The editorial staff welcomes the opportunity to review manuscripts that may be relevant to the field of massage and bodywork practices, in addition to selected pieces pertaining to complementary and alternative medicine.
 This would include the widely varying modalities of massage and bodywork, specific technique articles, and ancillary therapies.
 Pieces specific to anatomy, medical conditions, and contraindications are welcome.
 Research-related articles and accounts of formal and informal case studies are of interest.